AWS Networking Speciality

 Se below on how a typical DNS query looks like .

-1. Recursive query is sent by client for linux1.cisco.com
+- Recursive query is sent by client for

-2. The Name server in the middle (the companies local name server) does not know the answer and reaches out to the root name server
+- The Name server in the middle (the companies local name server) does not know the answer and reaches out to the

-3. The root name servers send a REFFERAL to the com server since it does not know the answer
+server since it does not know the answer - The

-4. The com server sends a REFERRAL to the cisco zone since it does not know the answer
+zone since it does not know the answer cisco

 Most resolvers send recursive name queries as they are not smart engough to follow refferals.